Making an Offer on a House Before Selling Yours

 Bridging Loans

-A bridging loan is an interest-only loan that is designed for short-term use.
+A bridging loan, also known as bridging finance, is an interest-only loan that is regarded as a short-term solution.
 They are called bridging loans as they are designed to bridge the gap between the debt and receiving funds at a later date.
+The application process is much quicker than traditional mortgages.
+This makes it a popular choice among those who need to move house urgently.

 They help people who are purchasing properties as they can alleviate the financial strain while you wait for your funds to come in from the buyer.